CodingTemple/resources/content/os/windows/wsl/wsl.md

 Windows OS, you are likely to eventually run into limitations with the Command Line Interfaces (CLIs), namely, Windows Command Prompt (cmd) and Windows PowerShell.

-Installing Linux onto your computer is not necessarily an enormous commitment, but it's not exactly trivial, either.
+Installing Linux onto your computer is not necessarily an enormous commitment, but [it's not exactly trivial, either][1].
 If you are interested in messing around with the functionality of UNIX's "Bash" CLI without necessarily committing to a hard drive partition or total replacement of your Windows OS with Linux, Windows Subsystem for Linux is a great option and is not difficult to install.